 Being a part of the global Church is an abstract concept until you are actually following Jesus alongside people in a different setting.
 Following God through study abroad helps you see and partner with what God is doing in other parts of the world.

-If the majority of the world’s Christian population is in the developing world?
+The majority of the world’s Christian population is in the developing world.
 What if your study abroad could engage justice and poverty issues in the areas of the world where the church is growing the fastest?

 Many popular study abroad locations are known to be post-Christian.
-Engaging with this culture allows students a unique opportunity for witness.
-Being intentional with your faith in places where most young people have never seen a church service is a new frontier of student gospel witness.
+Engaging with this culture allows you a unique opportunity for witness.
+Being intentional with your faith in places where most young people have never seen a church service is a new frontier of student evangelism.

-There are some places in the world where it is very difficult for traditional missionaries to go.
-But students can study there for credit.
+There are some places in the world where it is very difficult for traditional missionaries to go, but where students can study for credit.
 What if God is calling you to a “creative-access country” using the vehicle of study abroad to be his witness where there is little or no Christian influence?

-- Talk to trusted staff, pastor, or another trusted leader in your life
+- Talk to your campus staff, pastor, or another trusted leader in your life

-- Consider an option that may not have made the top of your list
+- Consider a host country that may not have made the top of your list

 - List all your reasons for considering a specific program location.
 Could any of these be fulfilled simply by traveling there for a shorter time as opposed to studying abroad?

-- Is the cultural dissonance of a place you’re considering significant enough to truly stretch you?
+- Is the cultural dissonance of a place you’re considering going to be significant enough to truly stretch you?

 - What other voices are influencing you?
 Friends, parents, academic advisors?
 Are they consonant or dissonant with God’s voice?